 Advanced Topics

-Use Nuxt hooks to extend and customize the MCP module.
+Use Nuxt and Nitro hooks to extend and customize the MCP module.

 mcp:definitions:paths